saurabhsharan/niriswitcher/README.md

 # Known issues

-If `Alt` is released before `niriswitcher` has been fully initialized, the window will not close unless the `Alt` key is pressed and released (to change to the next application) or `Esc` is pressed to close the window.
+If `Alt` (the modifier key) is released before `niriswitcher` has been fully initialized, the window will not close unless the modifier key is pressed and released (to change to the next application) or `Esc` is pressed to close the window.